Skip to main content

 Quick Start Server Dev

-Fist we will create a server that controls UI for our app.
+First we will create a server that controls UI for our app.
+Run the command:

 This starter includes the following: